hodeis99/SDN-Intrusion-Detection-DeepLearning/README.md

 ## Dataset

-The dataset used in this project was created by combining traffic collected from multiple SDN environments.
+The dataset used in this project was created by combining traffic collected from multiple SDN environments from Kaggle.

 ### Data Sources